dask/dask/docs/source/dataframe-sql.rst

 ^^^^^^^^^^^^^^^^^^^

 Dask is intended to make processing large volumes of data possible, including potentially distributing that processing across a cluster.
-For the retreival of data from SQL servers, this means that the query must be partitionable: that each partition can be fetched independently of others and not dependent on some global state, and that the definitions of the tasks must be serialisable,
+For the retrieval of data from SQL servers, this means that the query must be partitionable: that each partition can be fetched independently of others and not dependent on some global state, and that the definitions of the tasks must be serialisable,